ApryseSDK/webviewer-salesforce/README.md

 Optimize: Do you need the full PDF API?
 See https://docs.apryse.com/documentation/web/guides/optimize-lib-folder for more info (most users dont need this option). [y/n]:  y

 Optimize: Do you want to use the production version of PDFNet.js?
-The production version does not have type checking and console messages, but is much smaller than the development version. [y/n]:  y
+The production version does not have type checking and console messages, but is much smaller than the development version. [y/n]:  n

 Optimize: Do you need to use the content editing feature?
-(This is for editing content on the page in the viewer) [y/n]:  y
+(This is for editing content on the page in the viewer) [y/n]:  n

 Optimize: Do you need to use the office editing feature?
-(This is for editing docx files in the viewer) [y/n]:  y
+(This is for editing docx files in the viewer) [y/n]:  n

 Optimize: Do you need to deploy to Salesforce?
 See https://docs.apryse.com/documentation/web/guides/optimize-lib-folder for more info (most users dont need this option). [y/n]:  y